14 top-rated sheet masks you can buy on Amazon | CNN Underscored

 Best Korean sheet masks

-This 8-pack of face masks from Viva Naturals contains a variety of options that are thicker and more saturated than your standard sheet mask, ensuring you get a spa-like experience every time you apply.
+This eight-pack of face masks from Viva Naturals contains a variety of options that are thicker and more saturated than your standard sheet mask, ensuring you get a spa-like experience every time you apply.
 This pack comes with different kinds of masks to help brighten, soothe and revitalize your skin, plus they’re all made with a blend of collagen and hyaluronic acid to give your face an extra dose of moisture.

 Mediheal X BTS Facial Mask Sheet Special Set ($20.80 for a 10-pack; amazon.com)

 BTS fans, this one is for you.
-The K-Pop sensation has partnered with Mediheal to create this face mask set that not only includes 10 face masks, but also 14 photocards of the band.
+The K-pop sensation has partnered with Mediheal to create this face mask set that not only includes 10 face masks but also 14 photocards of the band.
 Aside from the bonus BTS merch, this set of masks is aimed to help hydrate and moisturize your face, while there are separate packs that have masks designed to help with skin soothing and creating a moisture barrier.

-Dermal 24 Combo Pack Collagen Essence Full Face Facial Mask Sheet ($13.99 for a 24-pack; amazon.com)
+Dermal Collagen Essence Full Face Facial Mask Sheets ($13.99 for a 24-pack; amazon.com)

-One of the widest ranging options we have on this list, the pack from Dermal has an astounding 24 different sheet masks to try.
+One of the widest-ranging options we have on this list, the pack from Dermal has an astounding 24 different sheet masks to try.
 If you want to try anything and everything when it comes to face masks, this is the pick for you.
 The masks feature a variety of ingredients from wine, rose, royal jelly and red ginseng to cucumber, charcoal, aloe and bamboo.

 This sheet mask pack from Glam Up gives you 12 different masks to try, each with a different key ingredient and benefit.
 From avocado for moisture to pomegranate for firmness, there are plenty of ways to pamper yourself with this variety pack.
 These masks are developed and made in Korea, plus they are cruelty-free certified by Leaping Bunny.